flamato/awesome-xr/CONTRIBUTING.md

 * Generally used and useful to the community
 * Actively maintained and regularly updated

+## Join The Community
+You can find our community on discord for the latest discussion on all things XR software, tools, libraries, frameworks, games, hardware, and more: [https://discord.gg/CA6narp](https://discord.gg/CA6narp)

 ---

-Shoutout to [Awesome Ruby](https://github.com/markets/awesome-ruby) for the insirpiration.
+Big shoutout to [Awesome Ruby](https://github.com/markets/awesome-ruby) for the inspiration!